Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Subadditivity of Kodaira dimensions

-\emph{We claim that $D$ is nef.} By Lemma \ref{pd-nef} it suffices to show that $D$ is pseudo-effective.
-Otherwise, denote by $t_0$ the maximal real number such that $H - t_0F$ is just pseudo-effective.
+\emph{We claim that $D$ is nef, thus $\nu(D) =2$.} By Lemma \ref{pd-nef} it suffices to show that $D$ is pseudo-effective.
+Otherwise, denote by $t_0$ the maximal real number such that $H - t_0F$ is pseudo-effective.
 Then $t_0 < \frac{b}{a}$ and $(H - t_0F)^3 >0$.
-Since for every rational number $t<t_0$ the divisor $H - tF$ is $f$-ample and pseudo-effective, so $H - tF$ is nef by Lemma \ref{pd-nef}, which implies that $H-t_0F$ is nef.
-Therefore $H-t_0F$ is big by \cite[Chap.
-V Lemma 2.1]{Nak04}, hence for sufficiently small $\epsilon >0$ such that $t_0 + \epsilon \in \Q$, the divisor $H - t_0F - \epsilon F$ is $\Q$-linearly equivalent to an effective divisor.
+Since for every rational number $t<t_0$ the divisor $H - tF$ is $f$-ample and pseudo-effective, so $H - tF$ is nef by Lemma \ref{pd-nef}.
+Taking the limit shows that $H-t_0F$ is nef, thus $H-t_0F$ is big since $(H - t_0F)^3 >0$ (\cite[Chap.
+V Lemma 2.1]{Nak04}).\footnote{this is well known for $\Q$-Cartier $\Q$-divisors (\cite[Prop.
+2.61]{KM98}), but the proof also applies for $\R$-Cartier $\R$-divisors as mentioned by \cite[Chap.
+V Lemma 2.1]{Nak04}} It follows that for a sufficiently small $\epsilon >0$ such that $t_0 + \epsilon \in \Q$, the divisor $H - t_0F - \epsilon F$ is $\Q$-linearly equivalent to an effective divisor.
 However, this contradicts the definition of $t_0$.